 Daytona Police Department Profiling MC Members, Captured on Tape

-When a group of MC members wearing their patches at a large biker rally in Daytona Beach, Florida, were stopped and subjected to interrogation by police officers, one club member had the presence of mind to capture the incident on tape.
+When a group of MC (Motorcycle Club) members wearing their patches at a large biker rally in Daytona Beach, Florida, were stopped and subjected to interrogation by police officers, one club member had the presence of mind to capture the incident on tape.
 The video became the subject of a letter sent to the Daytona Police Department, which has since announced that it would revisit its policy on motorcycle club members.
 Read on to learn more about the incident, and contact a Bay Area motorcycle rights attorney if you’ve been the victim of motorcycle profiling in California.

 Biketoberfest incident winds up on tape